cmhughes/latexindent.pl/readme.md

 - *Perl’s primary strength is in text processing.
 Be it a regex-based approach or otherwise, Perl is excellent for logfile analysis, text manipulation, in-place editing of files, and scouring structured text files for specific field values*, Girish Venkatachalam [Why Perl is still relevant in 2022](https://stackoverflow.blog/2022/07/06/why-perl-is-still-relevant-in-2022/)
 - *Do the best you can until you know better.
 Then when you know better, do better.* Maya Angelou
+- *Gwneuwch y pethau bychain, do the little things*, Dewi Sant
+- *We are our mistakes.
+Sometimes they are the best part of us*.
+Harlen Coben, Think Twice

 ## changelog
 [changelog.md](documentation/changelog.md) provides details of the history of the project.